 The guidebook has maps of the mountain showing paths around the Buddhist temples, pagodas and rock sculptures scattered over the landscape.
 What seems to be the best trail begins in the west with three royal tombs, snakes eastward near a stream, past carved images, and climbs upward to a hermitage.
 Then it follows the saddle and the mountain skyway down to a village in the south.

 You figure the bus is getting close.
 You stand up and begin working your way toward the front of the bus, holding onto the top of one seat after another.
 When you reached the driver, I you say, “Samnung.
 Samnung,” the location of the three tombs.
-He yells something that contains a familiar word.
-What is it?
-Kitario.
+He yells, “Kitario.”
 Right.
-Kitario.
-“Wait.”
 He’s telling you to wait.
-After a few minutes he stops, opens the door and yells something.
-He points at a trail to the left.
+After a few minutes he stops, opens the door and points at a trail to the left.

 The leafy ground is wet under your boots.
 There’s a sort of entrance to the trail and some houses.
 Not far from the road you come to the burial ground of the tenth-century kings named Park.
 The huge tombs are covered with closely-cropped, dead grass and set against a backdrop of dark evergreens and a few leafless skeletons.
 Behind is a gray-blue mountain peak partly obscured by mist.